-✤ The first step
+The first step

 Determine the normal tax payable by applying the applicable rate of tax to the taxpayer's taxable income.
-See the Rates and Monetary Amounts and Amendment of Revenue Laws Act 19 of 2023 for the rates of normal tax to be levied on various taxpayers and different types of taxable income.
+See the Rates and Monetary Amounts and Amendment of Revenue Laws Act 45 of 2024 read with the updated notice B14 - 2025 for the rates of normal tax to be levied on various taxpayers and different types of taxable income.

-The second step
+❖ The second step

-For a natural person, deduct from normal tax payable, other than normal tax in respect of any retirement fund lump sum benefit, retirement lump sum withdrawal benefit or severance benefit -

-• an amount equal to the sum of the normal tax rebate(s) allowable (see 2.18);
+For a natural person, deduct from normal tax payable, other than normal tax in respect of any retirement fund lump sum benefit, retirement lump sum withdrawal benefit or severance benefit - an amount equal to the sum of the normal tax rebate(s) allowable (see 2.18);